ICA-EGAD/RiC-FAD/README.md

 This is the public GitHub repository that holds the documents and information on **Foundations of Archival Description (RiC-FAD)**.

-**RiC-FAD is a is a brief description of the foundational principles and purposes of archival description.**.
+**RiC-FAD is a brief description of the foundational principles and purposes of archival description.**.

 **The latest version of RiC-FAD is RiC-FAD 1.0, that was published by ICA/EGAD on November 30, 2023**.
 It is available for download [here](https://github.com/ICA-EGAD/RiC-FAD/releases/tag/v1.0).
 It is available in the current-version subfolder of this repository.
 The previous versions of RiC-FAD are available in the previous-versions subfolder of this repository.